Egnyte Integration with AuthPoint

 1. Log in to Egnyte as an administrator.

-1. From the Single sign-on authentication drop-down list, select SAML 2.0.
+1. In the Single Sign-On Authentication section, from the Single Sign-On Authentication drop-down list, select SAML 2.0.

-4. From the Default user mapping drop-down list, select Email address.
+4. From the Default User Mapping drop-down list, select Email Address or Egnyte Username.

 2. From the Authentication drop-down list, select SSO.

-3. In the IdP Username text box, type the email address used to log in with SAML.
-This should be the same value that is in the Email text box.
+3. Depending on what you selected in Step 11, in the IdP Username text box, type the email address or user name that is used to log in with SAML.

 1. Click Save.